 1. All financial figures in this article were obtained and referenced from GM’s quarterly and annual statements which can be found in GM earnings releases and presentations.

 2. Ratios are calculated by the author.

 - Explore GM’s liquidity from the current and quick ratios

 - Will Tesla survive 2020 and beyond?

-Readers, investors or visitors are encouraged to use, copy, quote, distribute, modify, edit, share and link any materials on this webpage such as the charts, snapshots, texts, paragraphs and so on.
-All you need to do is provide credits such as a link or mention the name of this website.
+Readers, investors, analysts, bloggers, visitors, researchers, writers, or academicians are encouraged to use, copy, quote, distribute, modify, edit, share and link any materials on this webpage such as the charts, snapshots, texts, paragraphs, etc. You can credit back to this page by a link or a mention of the website.
 Thanks for sharing!